 Science in Play2Go

-Something big is landing at our Cold Spring Branch this September.
+Something big has landed at our Cold Spring Branch.
 Meet a new interactive, educational exhibit: Science in Play2Go.

 Science in Play2Go

 Science in Play2Go is a traveling exhibit from the Louisville-based Kentucky Science Center.
 The exhibit aims to help children build lifelong learning skills through the power of dramatic play.

 Play2Go is designed with elements of the Science Center’s permanent exhibit to allow families to experience its creative spirit.
 No road trip required!
 Patrons should come ready to have a whole lot of creative fun—all while strengthening science, technology, engineering, art and math (STEAM) skills.

 The free exhibit runs through Sunday, Nov.
 27.

 - Blue Blocks: Build anything from a tower to a bridge or even a castle with large blue foam blocks.
 Children can build both realistic and fantastical structures with these materials.

 - Shapes & Stuff Store: This imaginary store engages children in dramatic play while learning about shapes, colors, patterns and more.